• Int'l Ballet April 2024

 It’s all free!
 Home Depot offers workshop kits for kids, including all materials needed to complete the project, totally free.
 These projects are an amazing way to spend some quality time with the kids, without spending a dime.
 In this article, we’ll take you along on our in-person visit to a Home Depot Workshop for kids and tell you exactly what to expect when you visit.

-April 2024: Home Depot Kids Project- Lattice Planter
+May 2024: Home Depot Kids Project- Bloomin’ Picture Frame

-Celebrate Spring with the Home Depot Kids Workshop in April.
-You’ll make a Lattice Planter together.
+Make Mom something special for Mother’s Day with the Home Depot Kids Workshop in May.
+You’ll make a flower picture fram.
 How fun!
-What will you plant in your planter?
-Visit on April 6th, 2024 from 9 am to 12 pm.
+And, we know Mom will love it!
+Visit on May 4th, 2024 from 9 am to 12 pm.
 Registration in advance is encouraged.

 Home Depot Kids Workshops in the News